Astrophysics (Index) | About |

 The terms Planckian and non-Planckian (NP) are used to describe an EMR source (or its spectrum) as adhering to the black-body spectrum or not.
 Thermal radiation from optically thin plasma diverges a bit from the black-body spectrum.

-Given the temperature-dependent black-body spectrum with its hill and peak, particular bands have some association with the temperature of the source of radiation.
-Given two bodies of different temperatures, the one with a higher temperature has its peak at a shorter wavelength (though assuming the bodies are of the same size, the one with the higher temperature emits more energy at every wavelength).
-Extremely low temperatures produce a peak in the "radio" band, and extremely high temperatures in the "gamma ray" band.
+Given the temperature-dependent black-body spectrum with its hill and peak, particular bands have some association with the temperature of the source of radiation Given two bodies of different temperatures, the one with a higher temperature has its peak at a shorter wavelength, though despite the different location of the peak, for bodies of a given size, the one with the higher temperature is emitting more energy at every wavelength.
+Extremely low temperatures produce a peak in the radio band, and extremely high temperatures in the gamma-ray band.
 Below are the temperature ranges that place the peak (based upon the log of the wavelength) within each EMR band:

 temperature range | where the spectrum peak falls |